 Are you looking for a unique fundraising idea?
 How about a zumba fundraiser?
 Zumba is a fun Latin-inspired fitness dance that’s been gaining popularity in many gyms and fitness centers.
-Zumba fundraisers have become a fun and lucrative fundraising event.
+Zumba fundraisers or zumbathons can be fun and lucrative fundraising events.

-- It’s a fun and unique fundraising event idea – a great way to differentiate your fundraiser from the crowd
+- It’s a fun and unique fundraising event idea for non-profits – a great way to differentiate your fundraiser from the crowd

 - Encourages health and fitness as people exercise while raising money for your charitable cause